Rezwan66/avengers-team-maker/README.md

+# Avengers Assemble!

+A simple React single page application (SPA), that can be used to assemble a team of Avengers characters, with a limited budget.

+Built using React library, tailwind CSS, Daisy UI, and data generated with the help of ChatGPT.

+## React Concepts Implemented

+- **Components:** App.jsx, Header.jsx, Cards.jsx, Card.jsx, Basket.jsx
+- **Hooks:** useState(), useEffect()
+- **Prop drilling**
+- **Event Handling**

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.